 If you decide not to use employment history records, you cannot record and view the complete job history of employees, but you can record and view employment details about employees by using the Terms window (HR Record > Employment > Terms).

 You can also use the employment history functionality to establish the salary, which might or might not be based on a salary grade and scale.
-A salary scale, otherwise known as a wage or pay scale, is a record of the rates of pay for some, most, or all the employees that work in an organization, from the most junior and least experienced, to the most senior and most experienced.
-Sometimes a pay scale is “harmonized”, because it replaces a set of scales, so it applies to all employees in an organization or employment sector.
-An organization’s salary scale includes employees on the various salary grades in the organization, and each salary grade occupies a range of points, called scale points, on the scale.
-For example, an organization’s scale might start at scale point 1 and end at scale point 80, and one group of employees might earn salaries in the salary grade that occupies scale points 30 – 40 on the scale.
+A salary scale, otherwise known as a wage or pay scale, is a record of the rates of pay for some, most, or all the employees that work in an organisation, from the most junior and least experienced, to the most senior and most experienced.
+Sometimes a pay scale is “harmonised”, because it replaces a set of scales, so it applies to all employees in an organisation or employment sector.
+An organisation’s salary scale includes employees on the various salary grades in the organisation, and each salary grade occupies a range of points, called scale points, on the scale.
+For example, an organisation’s scale might start at scale point 1 and end at scale point 80, and one group of employees might earn salaries in the salary grade that occupies scale points 30 – 40 on the scale.

 If you use employment history records to establish salary grades and scales, but you do not have the Personnel module, some fields (such as Location, Department, or Line Manager) are visible on windows but you cannot use them.

-Many organizations use a harmonized grade and scale, with subgrades, for the job roles in the organization.
-In this case, you set up a salary grade definition for the harmonized scale and a salary grade definition for each of the subgrades.
-In each salary subgrade definition, you link the definition to the harmonized scale and also set the minimum and maximum salary points that are on the harmonized scale.
+Many organisations use a harmonised grade and scale, with sub grades, for the job roles in the organisation.
+In this case, you set up a salary grade definition for the harmonised scale and a salary grade definition for each of the sub grades.
+In each salary sub grade definition, you link the definition to the harmonised scale and also set the minimum and maximum salary points that are on the harmonised scale.
 For more information about setting up salary grades, refer to Salary Grade.

 Creating employment history records

 When you create and maintain employment history records, you record the activities employees perform.
 Inevitably, some employees change activities during the course of their employment.